cross-seed/cross-seed.org/docs/reference/tracker-impact.md

 This behavior is covered in detail [`here`](../v6-migration.md#updated-includenonvideos-behavior).

-### Backlog searching 400 items per day
+### Limiting search volume

-By default, `cross-seed` only searches 400 items from your backlog per day.
+By default, `cross-seed` only make 400 search requests ([as defined above](#drawbacks)) from your backlog per day.
+This is measured by the number of unique search queries that `cross-seed` makes per run.
 We do this for a few reasons:

+-   It eases you into the process of cross seeding.
+This limit is only consequential when first starting out.
 -   If you have a high `excludeRecentSearch` of one year for example, intending to do a rolling daily search of the torrents that were last searched a year ago, torrent searches will "bunch up" once a year (depending on when you